 Diabetes is a complex affliction to understand, let alone to live with and manage.
-If left uncontrolled, this disease can have devastating effects leading to blindness, heart disease, amputation of limbs, strokes and even death.
+If left uncontrolled, this disease can have devastating effects leading to blindness, heart disease, amputation of limbs, strokes, and even death.

-But with advances in technology, type II diabetes (the most common forms in the U.S.) is becoming easier to control and manage.
+But with advances in technology, type II diabetes (the most common form in the U.S.) is becoming easier to control and manage.
 While there is no cure for diabetes, this type can be reversed with medication, stringent meal planning, nutritional counseling, exercise, and weight loss.

 For Principal Designer Pavithra Counsell, addressing the many gaps between care and education for people living with diabetes is essential to proper treatment of the “whole patient.”
 The right tool would address the systemic nature of the disease along with the incredible need for highly individualized, person-centered care.
-With that in mind, Pavithra designed GlyCal, a concept mobile app with user-friendly & diabetes-specific nutritional counseling tools to help patients take control of their disease.
+With that in mind, Pavithra designed GlyCal, a concept mobile app with user-friendly and diabetes-specific nutritional counseling tools to help patients take control of their disease.

 At Cantina, we strive to create digital products and services that seamlessly fit into people’s lives.
 What inspired you to build this app?

 My inspiration came from my personal experiences with Type II diabetes within my immediate family.
 This familiarity has caused me over the years to think about what my family has lacked in treatment and access to education regarding their own care.
-Perhaps the worst part of having diabetes is the feeling that you can’t have any of the foods you love; especially if they are not very “healthy”.
-For someone who is diabetic, eating the wrong carbs or too much sweets, sugary drinks, etc. can literally ruin their day or week by spiking or dropping blood sugars to dangerous levels.
+Perhaps the worst part of having diabetes is the feeling that you can’t have any of the foods you love, especially if they are not very “healthy”.
+For someone who is diabetic, eating the wrong carbs or too many sweets, sugary drinks, etc., can literally ruin their day or week by spiking or dropping blood sugars to dangerous levels.
 These extreme dietary restrictions are, in some ways, even worse than diabetes itself.
 Every time you think of eating, you’re remembering that you have a disease.
 It’s a debilitating feeling that I don’t wish upon anyone.
 GlyCal is a tool I hoped would help them feel more in control of their disease management by enabling them to personalize their care.

 Since there is no cure for diabetes, watching what, when and how you eat is a substantial part of managing the disease.
 GlyCal is an app that could allow patients to feel empowered by taking control of their diet, perhaps even live a little.
 For example, what if once a week you can have that rice you’ve craved for so long while making sure you also eat 20 grams of protein with it?
 Helping mitigate the less healthy foods that might satisfy your cravings with protein, fiber, and healthy fats can help people craft meals that might make them feel more “normal.”
 Isn’t that what anyone with a disease wants?
 To feel “normal” again?